Youth

 The following Contest are sponsored by the National Garden Clubs, Inc. Click here for the Youth Contest full information & details.

-The Rhode Island Federation Youth Chairman is Sheryl McGookin [email protected]
+The Rhode Island Federation Youth Chairman is;

-Smokey Bear & Woodsey Owl Poster Contest
+Smokey Bear Poster Contest

-First through fifth grade students are invited to demonstrate through original drawings of Smokey Bear or Woodsy Owl their understanding of fire prevention and basic environmental conservation principles.
+First through fifth grade students are invited to demonstrate through original drawings of Smokey Bear their understanding of fire prevention and basic environmental conservation principles.
 The Grand Prize National Poster Winner will win a free round-trip airfare and accommodations for four to Washington, DC. $50 will also be awarded to the First Place National Winners from each grade level sponsored by National Garden Clubs.

 Poetry Contest

-NGC’s Poetry Contest is open to students in Kindergarten through ninth grade.
+NGC’s Poetry Contest is open to students in kindergarten through ninth grade.
 This competition enables youth to embrace their creativity through the art of writing.
 All of the winning entries will be compiled into a booklet, which will be made available to the winners.

 Youth Sculpture Contest

 This contest encourages students to keep our planet green and to get involved with saving the environment.
-Students in grades 4 through 8 are eligible to create a sculpture of recyclable,
+Students in grades 4 through 8 are eligible to create a sculpture of recyclable, reused and reduced materials.
+The sculpture is limited in width to 8 1/2 inches by 11 inches.
+Height should be proportional to width.

 Leave a Reply